Not All Neuro-Symbolic Concepts Are Created Equal: Analysis and Mitigation of Reasoning Shortcuts: Case Studies

 \section{Case Studies}

 In this section, we evaluate the impact of RSs in synthetic and real-world NeSy prediction tasks and how the mitigation strategies discussed in \cref{sec:mitigation-strategies} fare in practice.
 More details about the models and data are reported in \cref{sec:app-implementations}.
-The \textbf{code} is available in the Supplementary and will be released upon acceptance.
+The \textbf{code} is available at \href{https://github.com/ema-marconato/reasoning-shortcuts}{github.com/reasoning-shortcuts}.

 \textbf{Q1: More data does not prevent RSs but disentanglement helps.} We start by evaluating the robustness of DPL, SL, and LTN to RSs in two settings where the data set is \textit{exhaustive}.
 In \underline{\XOR} (cf. \cref{ex:xor}), the goal is to predict the parity of three binary concepts $\vg \in \{0, 1\}^3$ given prior knowledge $\BK = (y = g_1 \oplus g_2 \oplus g_3)$.
 The predictor receives the ground-truth concepts $\vg$ as input and has to learn a distribution $p_\theta(\vC \mid \vG)$.
 In \underline{\MNISTAdd} (cf. \cref{ex:mnist-addition}) the goal is to correctly predict the sum of two MNIST digits, \eg $\vx = (\MOne, \MTwo)$ and $y=3$.
 In both tasks, the training set contains examples of \textit{all} possible combinations of concepts, \ie $\mathsf{supp}(\vG) = \calG$.